-In our own cosmos, Livio said, astronomers will be better able to refine the number upon the launch of the James Webb Space Telescope (for which his institute will manage the mission operations and science).
+In our own cosmos, Livio said, astronomers will be better able to refine the number with the launch of the James Webb Space Telescope (for which his institute will manage the mission operations and science).
 Hubble is able to peer back at galaxies that formed about 450 million years after the Big Bang.
-After James Webb launches in 2018, astronomers anticipate they can look as far back as 200 million years after the Big Bang.
+Using the James Webb telescope, astronomers anticipate they can look as far back as 200 million years after the Big Bang.

 "The numbers are not going to change much," Livio added, pointing out the first galaxies probably formed not too long before that.
 "So a number like 200 billion [galaxies] is probably it for our observable universe."

 While it is interesting to count the number of galaxies in our universe, astronomers are more interested in how galaxies reveal how the universe was formed.
 According to NASA, galaxies are a representation of how matter in the universe was organized – at least, on the large scale.
 (Scientists are also interested in particle types and quantum mechanics, on the small side of the spectrum.)
 Because Webb can look back to the early days of the universe, its information will help scientists better understand the structures of the galaxies around us today.